akreienbring/dbdesigner/README.md

 * Get the index.html and the startUp.js (the latter only if you want to use the express webserver.. see below)
 * From the "src" folder you'll need the "assets" and the "img" folder.
 * Grab the "src/lib" folder if you want  or get your preferred version of jQuery and Bootstrap.
 (Tested with 3.4.1 / 4.4.1)
-* All other software (javascript, css and external libs) are bundled in the vialch.js that you'll find in the "dist" folder.
+* All other software (javascript, css and external libs) are bundled in the dbdesigner.js that you'll find in the "dist" folder.

 So the final structure of a minimal installation looks like this:
 ```
-VisualAlchemist
+DBDesigner
 |__index.html
 |__startUp.js
 |__dist